 Franz-Josef Schürmann is member of the Board of Directors at AmCham, the American Chamber of Commerce, Germany, and member of the Senate of Acatech, the national academy of science and engineering, Germany.

-Chief Sales & Innovation Officer since October 2015, Regional Head of Italy, Eastern Europe & India from September 2011 to September 2015 (incl.
-MENA as of 2012), Regional Head of Italy & Eastern Europe from October 2009 to August 2011.
+Regional Head of North America, UK & Ireland, Adecco and Pontoon as of April 1, 2017.
+Chief Sales & Innovation Officer from October 2015 to March 2017; Regional Head of Italy, Eastern Europe & India from September 2011 to September 2015 (incl.
+MENA as of 2012), and Regional Head of Italy & Eastern Europe from October 2009 to August 2011.
 Member of the EC since October 2009.

 Italian national, born 1972.